Harrington's Breweries

 Harrington's Breweries is a microbrewery based in Christchurch, New Zealand.

 History

 Harrington's Breweries was founded by John and Val Harrington in 1991.
 The first beer was brewed on 15 July 1991 at the Old Wards Brewery site on Kilmore Street, Christchurch.
-Their first set up allowed them to make 3500 litres a week.
-Demand soon exceeded supply and in 1993 they moved to their much larger and their current location in Ferry Road, Christchurch.
-The move increased their capacity to 50000 litres a week.
+Their first set up allowed them to make 1000 litres a batch.
+Demand soon exceeded supply and in 1993 they moved to a much larger location in Ferry Road, Christchurch.
+The move increased their capacity to 6000 litres per batch.
 In 2012 they were awarded "Champion Brewery" at the Brewers Guild of New Zealand Awards.

 Today

 Harrington's Breweries was bought by Lion in July 2018.